Nukesor/pueue/docs/Architecture.md

 ## Daemon

-The daemon is composed of two main components.
+The daemon is composed of two main components and a bunch of helper functions.

-1. Request handling in `pueue/src/daemon/network/`.
+1. Request handling in [`daemon::network`].
    This is the code responsible for communicating with clients.
-   In `pueue/src/daemon/network/message_handler/` you can find neatly separated handlers for all of Pueue's subcommands.
+   In [`daemon::network::message_handler`] you can find neatly separated handlers for all of Pueue's subcommands.
-2. The TaskHandler in `pueue/src/daemon/task_handler/`.
+2. Process handling is located in [`daemon::process_handler`].
-   It's responsible for everything regarding process interaction.
+   Each file contains functions to handle a specific type of process related operation.

-All information, including process specific information, is stored in the `State` (`pueue-lib/state.rs`) struct. \
+All information, including process specific information, is stored in the [`State`] struct. \
-Both components share a reference to the State, a `Arc<Mutex<State>>`.
+Both components share a reference to the State, via a [`SharedState`] handle, which is effectively a `Arc<Mutex<State>>`.
-That way we can guarantee a single source of truth and a consistent state.
+That way we can guarantee a single source of truth and a consistent state at all times.

+### Main loops

+The daemon has two main loops.
+One for handling client requests and one for handling task's processes.
+Both run in parallel in the same multi-threaded tokio async runtime via a `try_join!` call.

+#### Task handler main loop

+The task handling main loop is located in [`daemon::task_handlers::run`] It takes care of the actual "daemon" and scheduling logic.

+- Scheduling/starting of new tasks when a new slot is available
+- Handling finished tasks and cleaning up processes.
+- Enqueueing delayed tasks that reached their `enqueue_at` date.
+- Callback process handling.
+- Task dependency checks (mark tasks as failed if their dependencies failed).
+- Reset logic
+- Shutdown logic

+### Message handler main loop

+The message handler main loop is the `accept_incoming` function located in [`daemon::network::socket`].

+To give a rough overview of what happens in here:

+- Listen on the daemon's socket for incoming Unix/TCP connections
+- Accept new connection
+- For each new connection, spawn a new tokio task that calls the `handle_incoming` function.
+- Performs authorization (secret & certificate)
+- If successful, send confirmation, which is also the daemon's version.
+- Receive the incoming message and deserialize it
+- Handle the message via the [`handle_message`] function.
+- Return the response

 ### Message Handlers

-The `pueue/src/daemon/network/socket.rs` module contains the logic for accepting client connections and receiving payloads.
-The request accept and handle logic is a single async-await loop run by the main thread.

-The payload is then deserialized to `Message` (`pueue-lib/message.rs`) and handled by its respective function.
-All functions used for handling these messages can be found in `pueue/src/daemon/network/message_handler`.
+All functions used for handling client messages can be found in [`daemon::network::message_handler`].

+Message handling functions have a [`SharedState`] handle and may call [`daemon::process_handler`] functions directly to immediately execute tasks such as starting, stopping or killing processes.

-### TaskHandler
+### Process Handlers

-The TaskHandler is responsible for actually starting and managing system processes. \
+The [`daemon::process_handler`] functions are used to actually start and manage system processes. \
-It shares the async main thread with the message handlers in a `try_join!` call.

-The TaskHandler runs a never ending loop, which checks a few times each second, if

-- a new task can be started.
-- tasks finished and can be finalized.
-- delayed tasks can be enqueued (`-d` flag on `pueue add`)
-- A few other things.
-Check the `TaskHandler::run` function in `pueue/src/daemon/task_handler/mod.rs`.

-The TaskHandler is by far the most complex piece of code in this project, but there is also a lot of documentation.
+These functions are by far the most complex piece of code in this project, but there is also a lot of documentation for each individual function, so go and check them out :).

 ## Shared State

 Whenever you're writing some core-logic in Pueue, please make sure to understand how mutexes work.

-As a general rule of thumb, the state should only ever be locked in message handler functions and at the top of the TaskHandler's main loop.
+As a general rule of thumb, the [`SharedState`] should only ever be locked in message handler functions and at the start of any process handling functionality.
+Always make sure that you lock the state for a given "unit of work".
 This rule allows us to be very conservative with state locking to prevent deadlocks.

 ## Code Style

-This is a result of `tokei ./pueue ./pueue_lib` on commit `84a2d47` at the 2022-12-27.
+This is a result of `tokei ./pueue ./pueue_lib` on commit `1db4116` at the 2025-02-08.

 ```
 ===============================================================================
  Language            Files        Lines         Code     Comments       Blanks
 ===============================================================================
- JSON                    2          238          238            0            0
+ JSON                    2          250          250            0            0
- Markdown                2          310            0          192          118
+ Markdown                3          404            0          252          152
- Pest                    1           69           43           12           14
+ Pest                    1           74           46           13           15
- TOML                    2          140          112           12           16
+ TOML                    2          161          136           12           13
  YAML                    1           27           27            0            0
 -------------------------------------------------------------------------------
- Rust                  137        12983         9645         1179         2159
+ Rust                  150        16067        11971         1492         2604
- |- Markdown           127         1571            0         1450          121
+ |- Markdown           137         1840            0         1660          180
- (Total)                          14554         9645         2629         2280
+ (Total)                          17907        11971         3152         2784
 ===============================================================================
- Total                 145        13767        10065         1395         2307
+ Total                 159        16983        12430         1769         2784
 ===============================================================================
 ```